-With a dusting of snow on the highest peaks already, most fall vacation ideas and our fall special offers are as inviting as a fleece jacket and a cowboy coffee.
+With a dusting of snow on the highest peaks already, most fall vacation ideas are as inviting as a fleece jacket and a cowboy coffee.

 Our Ranch staff took a few moments to share what they look forward to each fall on Rock Creek.
 Many of our hired hands took root in Montana after growing up elsewhere, and they understand that, although summer gets the main billing, fall in Montana offers a more robust and satisfying glimpse of the Big Sky.
 Enjoy their fall vacation ideas, and we hope you’ll one day visit The Ranch to put them into action.

 My favorite element of fall is the restlessness that comes with the seasonal change.
 Leaves are eager to fall, water fowl instinctively turn their tails toward the North wind, and the mountains are filled with the bugling of elk.

 Fishing in the fall is streamer time; they try to eat bigger meals to pack on fat for the winter.
 The fish will become more aggressive and take bigger flies.